 The Brexit referendum has had an impact on the commercial real estate market, notably with some transactions delayed and others that have fallen away.
-Funds are scaling back their investments, the money markets have seen volatility, some foreign lenders-but by no means many, and no UK-based lenders as yet-have stepped back from the UK commercial real estate market.
-But there have been other positive signs: the UK remains an attractive real estate market; the residential market may see a price correction, but a great deal of additional stock is still needed; finance is still available; and transactions are still happening.
+Funds are scaling back their investments, the money markets have seen volatility, some foreign lenders - but by no means many, and no U.K.-based lenders as of yet - have stepped back from the U.K. commercial real estate market.
+But there have been other positive signs: the U.K. remains an attractive real estate market; the residential market may see a price correction, but a great deal of additional stock is still needed; finance is still available; and transactions are still happening.

-The final word goes to Mark Carney, governor of the Bank of England, giving evidence at a Select Committee Hearing on 12 July 2016, "The financial system can withstand huge shocks.
+The final word goes to Mark Carney, governor of the Bank of England, giving evidence at a Select Committee Hearing on July 12, 2016, "The financial system can withstand huge shocks.
 There will be growth."